KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ### Point 2: Stale Comments

 If someone told you that they prefer not to write unit tests because they take effort to keep up to date, how would you respond?
+Keeping code comments up to date is a responsibility no different than keeping unit tests up to date.
+Bemoaning the value of comments because they get stale indicates a systemic problem at the organization level, not in the comments themselves.
+Like any best practice, it requires discipline to extract value out of it, because without discipline all you are doing is adding complexity without order.

 ### Point 3: Comment Redundancy